Planning for Georgia’s First

 How to Get Involved?

-Sign up for our newsletter, follow us on social media, or check the calendar below to stay updated on events and ways to get involved.
+Sign up for our newsletter and follow us on social media to stay updated on events and public meeting opportunities.

 Shaping the Strategic Plan: Six Key Factors